 Opera: Not as fast as Chrome, Opera is still useful if you are a user who focus on saving data usage.
 Its turbo speed feature helps to compress data a step further.
 It also has the same capability of storing and syncing your passwords and settings but slightly more restrictive since a Google Account has so many more features packaged into one Gmail.

 Managing your email accounts should never be a chore.
 The traditional Mail App included in your iPhone when first bought is still needed for various reasons (eg. sending pdf stored in iBooks App etc.) but you shouldn’t be limited to it.
-Here’s a few more mail applications that can do a lot more.
+Here are a few more mail applications that can do a lot more.

 Spark Mail: This Mail Client has the capability of adding and managing multiple email accounts from any domain (Yes even your branded emails).
 Its smart inbox feature only displays any new mail from all your email accounts as well as pinned/flagged mail, allowing you to focus only on what’s important.
 Note that you should never try to add more than 20 email accounts per mail client as it will cause it to freeze.